 Outstanding debt is never a good thing for your credit score or your taxes.
 If you owe a past-due debt, it can negatively impact your federal tax refund.

-The Treasury Department’s Offset Program can use all or part of your refund to pay outstanding federal or state debt.
+The Treasury Department’s Offset Program can apply all or part of your tax refund to pay off outstanding federal or state debt.

-4. If you believe you do not owe the debt or you want to dispute it, contact the agency that received the offset.
+- If you believe you do not owe the debt or you want to dispute it, contact the agency that received the offset.
 You should not contact the IRS or BFS.

 - If you filed a joint tax return, you might be entitled to part or all of the refund offset.
 This rule applies if your spouse is solely responsible for the debt.
 To request your part of the refund, file Form 8379, Injured Spouse Allocation.

 Some states may also offer an offset program.